 It’s funny to apply a modern construct such as “mindset” or “positive thinking” to Shakespeare.
 Yet there are some vivid examples of it in Romeo and Juliet.
-The way Romeo and Juliet view their circumstances dramatically changes their feelings about their situation.
+The way Romeo and Juliet view their circumstances dramatically changes their outlook.
 Even when Romeo learns that he has been banished by the Prince, there is still a whisper of hope.

 Romeo expresses his grief to the Friar when he learns of his fate after killing Tybalt:

 “Ha, banishment?
 Be merciful, say “death”;

 For exile hath more terror in his look,

 Much more than death.
 Do not say “banishment.”(Act III, Scene III, lines 15-17, p.141).

 Friar Laurence represents age and wisdom, contrasted with Romeo’s rashness, passion and youth (Bloom I283).
 It is Friar Laurence, with his indefatigable spirit, who spurs Romeo on to look at the bright side.
 Not only that, he spurs Romeo to action by communicating his plan.
 The Friar remonstrates with Romeo, telling him to be a man.
 After hearing Romeo lament his situation, the Friar instructs him: